junxit/us-congress-bills-113/metadata.md

 - 2014-04-29 — Placed on the Union Calendar, Calendar No. 313.
 - 2014-04-29 — Reported (Amended) by the Committee on Education and the Workforce.
 H. Rept.
 113-424.
 - 2014-04-29 — Reported (Amended) by the Committee on Education and the Workforce.
 H. Rept.
 113-424.
+- 2014-05-08 — Considered under suspension of the rules. (consideration: CR H3988-4001)
+- 2014-05-08 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4366.
+- 2014-05-08 — Mr. Rokita moved to suspend the rules and pass the bill, as amended.
+- 2014-05-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3988-3999)
+- 2014-05-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3988-3999)